sixem/imagerot/README.md

 });
 ```

 Generally, effects are smaller, more controllable effects that can be chained to create unique effects.
-Modes on the other hand are more complete overhauls of the image, often consisting of mulitple effects used, or even completely custom methods.
-These modes are meant to provide a more specific and unique result, while effects are more for smaller edits or for chaining them with each other to create unique effects.
+Modes on the other hand are more complete overhauls of the image, often consisting of multiple effects used, or even completely custom methods.
+These modes are meant to provide a more specific and unique result, while effects are more for smaller edits or for chaining them with each other to also create unique effects.

 To modify the staged variable:
 ```js